 Select the titles by highlighting all of them.
 Copy this text with a keyboard shortcut or the right-click menu.

 Feel free to remove some of the lines from the table of contents.
 You may not need every single title from the presentation in your table of contents.
-If that is the case, turn the table of contents down to a size that conveys the outline of the presentation without clogging up the slide.
+If that is the case, reduce the table down to a size that conveys the outline of the presentation without clogging up the slide.

 Google Slides Table of Contents

-Making a table of contents in Google Slide is similar to how you would make a table of contents in PowerPoint.
+Adding this in Google Slide is similar to how you would do it in PowerPoint.
 Google Slides outlines just like Microsoft PowerPoint, so you can use the same method as above in Google Slides.

-Or, if you want to generate a table of contents automatically, you can use the Table of Contents option in Google Slides.
+Or, if you want to generate one automatically, you can use the Table of Contents option in Google Slides.
 In the Add-Ons menu, you can select the Table of Contents option for a slide.
-Once enabled, the table of contents will generate a new entry every time you make a new slide with a title.
+Once enabled, the table will generate a new entry every time you make a new slide with a title.

 Table of Contents in Microsoft Word

-If you need to know how to make a table of contents in Word, the good news is that it’s very similar to what is done in PowerPoint.
+If you need to know how to make a contents table in Word, the good news is that it’s very similar to what is done in PowerPoint.
 You just need to know where to find the tools.

 In the References tab at the top of the Word window, there is an option called Table of Contents.
 This option gives a list of preset templates that can be automatically applied as a table of contents for your document.
-This option pulls all the different headings together for your document and makes a table of contents.
+This option pulls all the different headings together for your document and makes a contents table.